alaffin12/stackedit/Bastion.md

 Each facility has an upkeep cost associated with it that is paid whether or not it is used during a week.
 It may have further costs for different benefits.

+Facilities can be changed and upgraded as needed (although they will require downtime to do this).

-During an attack on the bastion
+During an attack on the bastion roll the appropriate dice.

 Mordenkainen's Bastion in Sigil starts with with following:
 * Mundane Facilities (Bedrooms, Kitchen, Living Space etc.)